 For hereditary hemochromatosis, doctors typically recommend a person have their blood removed from their body, in a process called phlebotomy, on a regular basis.

 The amount of blood that the doctor removes, and how frequently they remove it, will vary depending on a person’s age, health, and ferritin levels.
-At first, the person may require the removal of around 500 ml of blood weekly until their ferritin levels return to normal.
+At first, the person may require the removal of around

 These people will need treatment on an ongoing basis to maintain normal blood ferritin levels.